20 Best Podcasts in Spanish: Improve Your Listening Skills

 10. CNN en español (advanced)

-CNN en español is one of the best Spanish podcasts available for advanced learners.
+CNN en español is one of the best Spanish podcasts available for any advanced Spanish learner interested in the news.

-It has a variety of content, including the latest news and interviews with experts.
+It has a variety of content in advanced Spanish, including the latest news and interviews with experts.

-It is an excellent source for up to date coverage on Latin America’s most pressing issues, as well as U.S politics from a Latino perspective.
+It is an excellent source for up-to-date coverage of Latin America's most pressing issues, as well as US politics from a Latino perspective.

 The podcasts are presented in Spanish by native speakers, so there is no need to worry about poor pronunciation or confusing grammar.